beeva-luismesa/beeva-poc-ocr/README.md

 #### Google Cloud Vision

 You should register in [Google Cloud Platform](https://cloud.google.com/) before using Google Cloud Vision API.
 It's a process a little bit tedious because we need to link a credit card to the account.
 In our case, we use a virtual prepaid credit card.
 For our purpose, if we don't exceed the free tier use of the APIs or services in GCP, we won't be charged at all.
 [These are the prices](https://cloud.google.com/vision/pricing) of the Text Detection feature of [Google Cloud Vision API](https://cloud.google.com/vision/).
 For our experiment, we only have to keep in mind that the first 1.000 units per month are free.
 Then, it will be $1.5 per each 1.000 units.
+By the way, [these](https://cloud.google.com/vision/quotas) are the quota restrictions for using this service:

+* 4 MB image file size limit
+* 16 images per request
+* 8 MB request total size limit
+* Maximin 600 requests per minute

 Once registered in GCP, we must go to the [console view](https://console.cloud.google.com/start) and click on "Create empty project".
 Then, when created, we must select our project in the top left dropdown.
 After that, you should see a menu on the left.
 Select the "Credentials" options.
 In the middle of the screen, you must see a button labeled "Create credentials".
 Choose the "API key" option and close the window.